-A grant from SVCF's Nonprofit Regional Fund helped the Boys & Girls Clubs of North San Mateo County stay afloat during the COVID-10 pandemic, and offered direct services to frontline workers by providing emergency childcare.
-It quickly transformed one of its five clubhouses into an emergency childcare center — no simple feat.
+A grant from SVCF's Regional Nonprofit Emergency Fund helped the Boys & Girls Clubs of North San Mateo County shift its operations and transform one of its five clubhouses into an emergency childcare center for frontline workers during the pandemic.

-Shelter-in-place orders and the mandated quarantine have made it difficult for many to access public assistance programs in person.
-Many immigrants often feel more comfortable seeking trusted information through face-to-face interactions.
+Shelter-in-place orders and the mandated quarantine made it difficult for many to access public assistance programs in person.
 With grant funding from SVCF, Working Partnerships was able to hire additional staff to scale up support for the community.

-COVID-19 has only exacerbated existing inequities, and we have seen that the COVID-19 death-rate among Black individuals is increasing at an alarming rate in our communities.
-Hear how the Black community has been disproportionately affected by COVID-19, why such disparate health inequities exist and what COVID-19 BLACK is doing to make a difference.
+We have seen that Black communities face higher COVID-19 infection and mortality rates.
+Hear how COVID-19 has disproportionately affected Black communities, why such disparate health inequities exist and what the COVID-19 Black initaitive is doing to make a difference.

 To augment our region's social safety nets amid the COVID-19 pandemic, SVCF launched relief funds to help our neighbors struggling between paying rent or putting food on the table.
 With the generous support of donors and partners, SVCF bolsters the efforts of nonprofit organizations striving to make a difference in our communities.